williamchenjun/MNIST-Handwritten-Digits-CNN/Requirements/README.md

 pip install -r requirements.txt
 ```

+## Tensorflow and Keras Bugs on Mac OS

 ### Apple Silicon Mac OS Installation Fixes

 If you are having trouble installing tensorflow and/or keras on a M1 mac, or any apple laptop, you can follow this tutorial.